 (ii) any person holding a security interest in the vehicle;

-“consignor” means a person for whom a dealer agrees to sell a vehicle under a consignment agreement;
+consignor means a person for whom a dealer agrees to sell a vehicle under a consignment agreement;

-“security interest” has the same meaning as it has in the Chattel Securities Act 1987;
+security interest has the same meaning as it has in the Chattel Securities Act 1987;

-“trust account” means a trust account required to be maintained by a dealer under section 32C.
+trust account means a trust account required to be maintained by a dealer under section 32C.

 [Section 32A inserted by No. 4 of 2002 s.
 57.]